costacruise/git/README.md

 # Git Docker Image

-A small docker image with git in it
+A small docker image with git in it.

+The tag is costadigital/git